Before we get to the Fiat part,

 Born in Iowa in the fall of 1910,

 my dad was the only boy in a house full of girls.
 As son and heir, he was coddled by his parents and by his many sisters.
 When he was three years old, Model Ts began to roll off the end of Henry Ford’s first assembly line.
-By the time he entered his teens, dad had ample opportunities to tinker with and to think about how to improve internal combustion engines.
+By the time he entered his teens, dad knew about internal combustion engines.
+After all, hehad ample opportunities to tinker with and to think about how to improve them.

 After high school, my father entered Iowa State College of Agriculture and Mechanic Arts at Ames.
-At the time of the Great Depression in 1929, two years into his higher education, the would-be inventor had to quit college.
+Then the Great Depression hit in 1929, two years into his higher education.
+The would-be inventor had to quit college.
 In a desperate human sea of unemployment and poverty, the young man with curtailed potential began a career of odd jobs fixing broken cars.

 Daddy supplied his own mechanic’s tools, cleaning cloths, and his coveralls.
 The shop owner supplied an empty work station and my dad worked on commission.
 In those days of no scheduled maintenance programs, an auto had to be in a crash, or it had to break, or almost break to be taken to a shop for repairs.